 Filing a Slip and Fall Claim

 In Pennsylvania, business owners are required to perform maintenance, make necessary repairs, and enforce safety codes to keep their properties safe for visitors.
 Unfortunately, many property owners fail to take these reasonable steps, which results in thousands of injuries every year.
-Injuries suffered in slip and fall accidents can be painful and expensive to treat, so if you were injured on someone else’s property, it is critical to contact an experienced personal injury attorney who will aggressively represent your interests.
+Injuries suffered in slip and fall accidents can be painful and expensive to treat, so if you were injured on someone else’s property, it is critical to contact an experienced accident attorney in Philadelphia who will aggressively represent your interests.

 Most slip and fall accidents take place at busy locations where owners either do not have enough time, supervision, or resources to ensure that their property is free of hazards.
 This includes places, such as: